Why you need to track product prices on Amazon?

 The different product prices that are available on Amazon

-We first need to mention that there are several prices that you can scrape from Amazon: the list price (MSRP), the sale price, the other sellers prices, the used price and few others.
+We first need to mention that there are several prices that you can scrape from Amazon: the list price (MSRP), the sale price, the prices of all third party sellers, the used price and few others.
 And the best part is that ImportFromWeb allows you to scrape them all!

-Let’s first go through all the different prices and where you can find them on Amazon:
+Let’s first go through all the different prices and where you can find them on an Amazon listing:

 1. List price / MSRP